huy/lucene-notes/wildcard-query.md

     } while(termsEnum.next() != null);
     return bitSet;

+The operation will become expensive if the wild card expands to too many terms.

+**How we can mitigate it**

-If a wild card expands to too many terms, then the operation will be expensive.
-But it may imply that the wild card is not restrictive enough and the search will likely return many hits.
+If a wild card expands to too many terms, it also mean that the wild card is not restrictive enough and the search will likely return many hits.